RazaYgPrnhAd/LoreWeaver/README.md

 🧵 LoreWeaver

-LoreWeaver is a simple terminal-based AI assistant using the Llama 4 Maverick AI model that answers your questions using custom documents.
+LoreWeaver is a simple terminal-based AI assistant using the Llama 4 Maverick AI model that answers your questions using custom documents and chat history.
 It can not access the internet.

 📦 Features
 Load your own .txt or .pdf files